Te Awamutu Courier

 In 1936 the name was changed to Te Awamutu Courier, and until this year we have been operating from the same site (103 years).

-The twice weekly publication (Tuesday and Thursday) is distributed free to about 14,000 homes in Te Awamutu and surrounding rural areas, including the villages of Kihikihi, Pirongia, Ohaupo and Kawhia, and we have a long-standing and loyal readership."
+The weekly publication (Thursday) is distributed free to about 14,000 homes in Te Awamutu and surrounding rural areas, including the villages of Kihikihi, Pirongia, Ohaupo and Kawhia, and we have a long-standing and loyal readership."

 Dean Taylor, Editor, Te Awamutu Courier